Uttar Pradesh: The Heartland of India

 - Major exports: leather, carpets, brass items, agricultural products

-- Moradabad’s brass and Bhadohi’s carpets famous worldwide
+- Moradabad’s carpets are famous worldwide

 4. Economic Challenges